Duties of a Registered Nurse

 What classes should I take first and in what order, before getting into the program?
 Should I take each course one at a time or can I take more than one?

 This will depend upon your ability, your placement test scores and the demands upon your time.
 Any required developmental courses determined by your placement test scores would be taken first.
 If you did not take Biology and/or Chemistry in High School and earn at least a C, then you would also take BIO 01 and/or CHM 05.
-You will build upon your base with College Success Skills, with the English, Psychology, Sociology, Computer course and Human Anatomy and Physiology.
+You will build upon your base with College Success Skills, with the English, Psychology, Information Literacy course and Human Anatomy and Physiology.